He stepped out of the prison nervously after 50 years - 50 long years.

 Inside the prison, he had friends but now he was on his own.

 Getting down from the bus, he walked on the sidewalk before preparing to cross the street.

 As he took a few steps trying to work his way through the busy stream of vehicles passing by, he suddenly stops and quickly takes a couple of steps back at the angry honk from a pissed off driver.

 Then he hurriedly crosses the road avoiding the cars driving by and walks into the halfway house arranged by the parole board in addition to a job - bagging groceries at the local store.

-He didn't like his job nor the store manager and sometimes after work he would go to the park to feed the birds.
+He didn't like his job or the store manager and his only solace was going to the park after work to feed the birds.

 At night, he had trouble sleeping as he constantly tossed and turned in his bed and sometimes he would get up in the middle of the night worried and anxious because of bad dreams.